What Is Scan to BIM and How Much Does It Cost?

 • Deliverables required

-• Level of detail (if CAD drawings or 3D modeling is needed)
+• Accuracy and level of detail (if CADD drawings or 3D modeling are needed)

 • Project timeline